 Throughout the years, naturally, soil becomes compacted, making it more difficult to have a healthy lawn.
 Any kind of traffic from people, dogs, and/or lawn mowers can make the soil even more compacted.
-Air space becomes limited, retarding root growth, which will lead to the retrogression of your lawn.
+Air space becomes limited, retarding root growth, which will lead to retrogression of your lawn.
 Compaction is the greatest on the the top layer of the soil, 1 to 1 1/2 inches in depth.
 This service will relieve 2 to 3 inches deep to increase the air, water and nutrient exchange needed to have a beautiful lawn.
-Core aeration is recommended every other year or if you desire a thicker lawn, it’s worth doing with seed.
-If a lot of traffic takes place, core aeration may be recommended more often.
+Core aeration is recommended every other year or if you desire a thicker lawn and it will also increase the results of grass seed.
+If a lot of traffic takes place, core aeration may be recommended more often

 Benefits of core aeration:

 - Reduces compaction of soil